 - Refusing to hire you because you are a woman

-- Making unwelcome requests for sex or dates, making inappropriate sexual comments, or other type of unwanted sexual conduct directed towards you
+- Making unwelcome requests for sex or dates, making inappropriate sexual comments, or other types of unwanted sexual conduct directed towards you

 Despite the longevity of these two laws – plus New York City and State local laws forbidding the same types of conduct – our sexual harassment attorneys see violations every single day.
 A New York City sexual harassment lawyer can advise you on whether the treatment you’ve received can be brushed off – or is harmful enough to warrant an NYC sexual harassment lawsuit.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC pursue justice on behalf of working men and women in New York, New Jersey and Pennsylvania who have been victimized by their employers.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC pursue justice on behalf of working men and women who have been victimized by their employers.
 Our sexual harassment attorneys handle cases involving sexual harassment, gender discrimination, and other employment law matters.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297, or contact us online schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation, or contact us online to schedule a free consultation.